spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 Introduction
 ^^^^^^^^^^^^

-Spack interacts with Intel packages using three routes:
+Spack interacts with Intel tools using three routes:

 .. _`route 1`:

-1. Integrating as *external* tools,
+1. Integrate as *external packages*,

 .. _`route 2`:

-2. Installing as tools *internal* to Spack, and
+2. Install as *internal packages* within Spack, and

 .. _`route 3`:

-3. *Using* the tools to compile what we'll call *client packages* within Spack.
+3. *Use* the tools to compile what we'll call *client packages*, also within Spack.

 Conceivably, there is an auxiliary route that follows naturally from `route 2`_, like any regular Spack package, namely: